 Dramatic Writing accepts internal and external Fall transfers only.
 A three-part creative portfolio is required.
 All portfolios must be submitted digitally via tischddw.slideroom.com.
 There is a $10 submission fee through slideroom.
 Late portfolios will not be accepted.

 For more detailed information about all the components of the portfolio, please visit the Dramatic Writing website.

 Film and Television

-A four-part creative portfolio is required.
+Film and Television accepts internal and external Fall transfers only.
+A five-part creative portfolio is required.
 All portfolios are submitted digitally via tischfilmandtv.slideroom.com.
-There is a $10 submission fee through Slideroom.
+There is a $12 submission fee through Slideroom.
 Please view the Tisch website for information on how to submit portfolios.
 Late portfolios will not be accepted.